wvdv2002/pvoutput-esp-lcd/README.md

 # PVOUTPUT ESP8266 LCD.

 Using this repository and an ILI9341 320*240 LCD you can create your own [Pvoutput](www.pvoutput.org) monitor screen.
 This great website is used to log data coming from green energy systems.
-This screen can then be put in your livingroom to keep a close eye on how much green energy you are generating.
+This screen can than be put in your livingroom to keep a close eye on how much green energy you are generating.

 #Usage
 NOTE: The code may have a few rough edges and no comments at all.
 You are free to ask any questions though.